danielmohansahu/mppi-control-implementation/README.md

 # mppi-control-implementation
 Implementation of Model Predictive Path Integral Control, for learning purposes.

-This project provides a rough implementation of the MPPI controller descrived in [Model Predictive Path Integral Control using Covariance Variable Importance Sampling](https://arxiv.org/pdf/1509.01149.pdf).
+This project provides a rough implementation of the MPPI controller descrived in [Model Predictive Path Integral Control using Covariance Variable Importance Sampling](https://arxiv.org/pdf/1509.01149.pdf), as well as an approach for learning the robot's Forward Model via Linear Regression.
 A simulation-based development environment with a [Clearpath Jackal](https://clearpathrobotics.com/jackal-small-unmanned-ground-vehicle/) is provided for demonstration purposes.

+Please see the [theory section](#Theory) for an overview of the methodology of this project.

 ## Installation and Usage